OGLinuk/spec/kn/README.md

 * Scalable Vector Images (`.svg`)
 * Generator Script (`.sh`, `.py`, `.pl`, `.go`)

+### Forbidden Files

+Knowledge nodes should contain nothing but knowledge source and one optional script that generates it.
+Tool specific files unnecessarily bloat the node and are therefore forbidden.
+Detection of such files (including "hidden" files and unrelated binaries) may result in a node being black-listed by the KEG community and blocked by some tools (such as reference implementations of the `keg` and `kn` tools).

 ### `README.md`

 The `README.md` file contains free-form [Simplified Pandoc